halcyondude/apisnoop/docs/AppsEndpointsSummery1.21.md

 # Introduction<a id="sec-1"></a>

-The aim is that all GA API Endpoints should have comnformance tests.
+The aim is that all GA API Endpoints should have conformance tests.
 No new endpoints should be introduced to GA without conformance tests.
-The current technical debt consist of Endpoints introduced in histrical releases without conformance tests.
-A concerted effort by the community, SIG's and ii have helped to remove all techincal debt back to 1.11.
-1.10 & 1.11 have 7 endpoints without conformance test which is currently being addressed.
-The next block of endpoints that need to be addressed is release 1.9 where there is 33 endpoints without conformance test.
+The current technical debt consist of Endpoints introduced in historical releases without conformance tests.
+A concerted effort by the community, SIG's and ii have helped to remove all technical debt back to 1.11.
+1.10 & 1.11 have 7 endpoints without conformance tests which are currently being addressed.
+The next block of endpoints that need to be addressed is release 1.9 where there are 33 endpoints without conformance test.
 All these endpoints belong to the Apps API group.

-The aim of this document is collect information on tested points and the test the brought them to conformance.
-Collect infromation on untested endpoints and the relasionship between then and also list documentation on those endpoints that will aid in writing conformance tests.
+The aim of this document is to collect information on tested points and the test the brought them to conformance.
+Collect information on untested endpoints and the relationship between then and also list documentation on those endpoints that will aid in writing conformance tests.

 ### Apps endpoints<a id="sec-1-0-1"></a>

 According to APISNoop there is a total of 63 GA Apps endpoints at the start of 1.21.
 33 of these endpoints, all released to GA in 1.9 do not have conformance tests.
-The endoints can be broken down in to 5 "families" which are:
+The endpoints can be broken down in to 5 "families" which are:

 -   Deployment
 -   Statefulset